tv2/sofie-server/README.md

 ## Related projects

 At TV 2 the Alba server is used in conjunction with the [Alba TV 2 server](https://github.com/tv2/alba-tv2-server) and the [Angular web client](https://github.com/tv2/alba-web-client).
-All 3 services are needed to run Alba at TV 2.
+All 3 applications are needed to run Alba at TV 2.